juxor/afaq/markdown/secI3.md

 direct control, initiative, and experimentation by those involved in doing the work.

-It should be noted that during the Spanish Revolution successfully federated in different ways.
-Gaston Leval noted that these forms of confederation did not harm the libertarian nature of self-management:
+It should be noted that during the Spanish Revolution the self-managed workplaces successfully federated in many different ways.
+Gaston Leval noted that these forms of confederation did not harm the libertarian nature of self-
+management:

 > _"Everything was controlled by the syndicates.
 But it must not therefore be assumed that everything was decided by a few higher bureaucratic committees